Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Results

 \subsection{Short-Lived Dynamics}

 As an application of rapid topology discovery, we collect topology snapshots in rapid succession and analyze their properties and differences in this subsection.

 We gather 67,045 target destinations from CAIDA's May 1, 2016 topology probing from their San Diego monitor.
 Again using the east coast university vantage point, we run \yrp to probe TTLs 1-32 for these same 67,045 targets.
-We run \yrp at $\sim 4000pps$ and invoke \yrp three times in succession with a minute pause in-between.
+We run \yrp at $\approx 4000pps$ and invoke \yrp three times in succession with a minute pause in-between.
 In this way, each snapshot takes approximately 8 minutes to gather, and each is separated by a minute.
+The permutation key is the same for each snapshot, thus the random probing order is identical for each.
 We term the snapshots $S_1, S_2$ and $S_3$ in chronological order.

 The interface-level graph resulting from $S_1$ contains 39,968 interfaces and 46,721 edges, while $S_2$ has 40,038 interfaces and $46,773$ edges. $S_3$ contains $39,994$ interfaces and $46,749$ edges.
 To better understand the differences between snapshots, we perform a per-target path comparison.
-For each target in $S_i$, we compare the discovered path in $S_i$ to the discovered path to that same target in $S_j$.
+For each target in $S_1$, we compare the discovered path in $S_1$ to the path to that same target in $S_2$.
 We use the Levenshtein edit distance to measure the per-target path differences between snapshots.
 The edit distance is the minimum number of edits (insertions, substitutions, or deletions of router interfaces).

 Note that inter-snapshot differences are not attributable to per-flow load balancing as \yrp keeps the packet header fields which are used for load balancing constant for the same destination between snapshots (\S\ref{sec:design:stateless}).